 Jeff left the company in 1990 and decided to practice law again.
 On the first day of work in his rekindled profession Jeff received a phone call from the Phoenix Suns asking him to design the retail store in their new arena.
 Jeff’s 2nd legal career lasted less then a year and he then established TRIO Display, a specialty retail design and consulting firm in San Diego, California.
 The new Suns store became one of the most successful team shops in the league and over the next few years Jeff and his team of designers went on to design stores for over 30 professional and college teams.

 Jeff is currently involved in the design and planning of many different types of stores in locations from Katmandu to San Diego.
-The range of stores the firm deals with is very diverse and at any given time may be designing surf shops, low-carb marketplaces, professional team shops, dive stores, hospital gift shops, lingerie stores, liquor stores, Go Cart centers, and many more with budgets ranging from $5,000 to $250,000.
+The range of stores the firm deals with is very diverse and at any given time they may be designing surf shops, low-carb marketplaces, professional team shops, dive stores, hospital gift shops, lingerie stores, liquor stores, Go Cart centers, and many more with budgets ranging from $5,000 to $250,000.